This page is for adults - for getting youth and families started, head to www.boulderbrighton.com/getting-started-youth

 Here are three easy steps to get you going:

-Anyone new to the sport, or looking for a quick refresher, should book one of our First Time Climb sessions.
+Anyone new to the sport, or visiting us for the first time, should book one of our First Time Climb sessions.
 It gives you everything you need to know to start out at the centre, and allows you to boulder independently in the future.
 You get a short induction in a small group with a member of staff to talk you through the essentials, then time to climb independently for the rest of the session.
 Climbing shoe hire is included.
 It's the same price as a standard entry with shoes, or sometimes even cheaper.
-Check out the link below for more details and online booking.
+Book online below:

 If you have a friend who's an experienced climber at Boulder Brighton, you can get them to bring you along to show you how it all works.
 You'll still need to register before you come, and you'll get a safety briefing from staff at the front desk.
 Currently all sessions need to be booked in advance, so whether you're getting a friend to bring you or you're booking a First Time Climb session, you'll need to head to our booking page to get that booked ahead of time.

 Experienced climbers at Boulder Brighton can bring up to 2 novice climbers with them on a given day.
-All sessions must currently be pre-booked.
+Pre-book your session to make sure there's space for you when you arrive (we regularly sell out at peak times).

 No, there are no ropes and harnesses involved in bouldering, so this isn’t necessary.
 Your climb is protected by safety matting instead, and staying safe involves common sense rather than any technical knowledge.
 See our 4 minute induction video for a quick overview of how it all works: